This workshop aims to introduce how to make a Java application fully observable with:

 profile:

-$ docker compose --profile=continuous-profiling up -d
+$ docker compose --profile=profiling up -d

 It should start a new service on port 4040